jelmd/snmp-export/generator/README.md

 The `override` config deals with metric names and values.
 E.g. it allows one to drop metrics based on its value, change the metric's name, modify/remap the metric value, or to change its representation type (gauge, counter, etc.).

 ### _metricNameList_
-The names of the metrics aka SNMP variables seprated by a vertical bar (pipe) symbol to which this override should be applied.
-It is not possible to use wildcards here, however, since version 1.1. you may use generic names (similar to ksh93), which will help a lot when dealing e.g. with HP printers:
+The names of the metrics aka SNMP object seprated by a vertical broken bar (i`¦`) symbol to which this override should be applied.
+It is not possible to use wildcards here.
+However, since version 1.1. you may use brace expansions as described above, which will help a lot when dealing e.g. with HP printers.

-If `l1`,`l2` are either all lower case or all upper case letters in C locale, `n1`,`n2`,`n3` signed numbers, and
-`fmt` a string specified as in [fmt.Printf()](https://pkg.go.dev/fmt#hdr-Printing) the following brace expansions are supported:
-- (1) `{s[,s1]...}`
-- (2) `{l1..l2[..n3][%fmt]}`
-- (3) `{n1..n2[..n3][%fmt]}`

-The curly braces, dots and percent sign are literals, the brackets mark an optional part of the brace expression - need to be ommitted.

-In the first form the generator iterates over the comma separated list of strings and creates for each member a new string by replacing the brace expression with the member.
-E.g. `foo{bar,sel,l}` becomes `foobar¦foosel¦fool`.

-In the second and third form the generator iterates from `l1` through `l2` or `n1` through `n2` using the given step width `n3`.
-If `n3` is not given, it gets set to `1` or `-1` depending on the first and second argument.
-If `%fmt` is given, it will be used to create the string from the generated character or number.
-Otherwise `%c` (2nd form) or `%d`(3rd form) will be used.

-Finally a new list of strings gets generated, where the brace expression gets replaced by the members of the one-letter or number list one-by-one.
-E.g. `chapter{A..F}.1` becomes
-`chapterA.1¦chapterB.1¦chapterC.1¦chapterD.1¦chapterE.1¦chapterF.1`,
-and `{a,z}{1..5..3%02d}{b..c}x` expands to 2x2x2 == 8 strings:
-`a01bx¦a01cx¦a04bx¦a04cx¦z01bx¦z01cx¦z04bx¦z04cx`.

-One may escape curly braces with a backslash(`\`) to get it ignored, but since they are not allowed in metric names, it doesn't make much sense for the generator case.
-Any brace expression which cannot be parsed or uses invalid arguments gets handled as literal without the enclosing curly braces.
-Note that in the 2nd form ASCII letters in the range of `a-z` and `A-Z` are accepted, only.
+NOTE: It is recommended to always use the SNMP object name and not the metric name, where all non-alphanumeric charcaters of the object name automatically get replaced by an underscore (`_`).
+If you get a message containing `SNMP object not found` this might be one reason for it.

 #### type: _newType_
 Set the type used to convert the received SNMP value (collection of one or more bytes) to the metric value string to _newType_.
 By default it gets deduced from the SNMP object's SYNTAX within the MIB.
 Allowed types are:
 - *gauge*:  An integer with type gauge.
 - *counter*: An integer with type counter.
-- *OctetString*: A bit string, rendered as 0xff34.
+- *OctetString*: A byte sequence, rendered as hex values, e.g. 0xff34.
 - *DateAndTime*: An RFC 2579 DateAndTime byte sequence.
 If the device has no time zone data, UTC is used.
 In addition two similar formats are supported: 5 byte as ymdHM and 7 byte as ymduHMS (usally used by HP printers).
 - *DisplayString*: An ASCII or UTF-8 string.
+Note that any non-UTF-8 byte gets converted into the UTF-8 sequence hand sign (✋= 0xe2 0x9c 0x8b).
 - *PhysAddress48*: A 48 bit MAC address, rendered as 00:01:02:03:04:ff.
 - *Float*: A 32 bit floating-point value with type gauge.
 - *Double*: A 64 bit floating-point value with type gauge.